UKCloud/documentation/articles/azure/azs-how-add-disks.md

 ## Next Steps

-This article has shown you how to add disks to VM, which you'll find useful when setting up disaster recovery for your VMs.
+This article has shown you how to add disks to a VM, which you'll find useful when setting up disaster recovery for your VMs.
 For more information, see:

 - [How to setup disaster recovery for Azure Stack VMs to Azure](azs-how-setup-recovery-portal.md)